hapijs/hoek/README.md

 ### clone

 This method is used to clone an object or an array.
-A *deep copy* is made.
+A *deep copy* is made (duplicates everything, including values that are objects).

 ```javascript